archivecoderzero/unit-4-game/README.md

 ## This is the final version of this homework, I added the some features on it (see below) ,
 > fixed the bug where the win and lose sounds does not proc when conditions are met .

-> created a "Your Gem Collection" which appends the chosen gem to the empty div so that you can see which gems you collected.
+> created a "Your Gem Collection" which appends the chosen gem to the empty div so that you can see which gems you collected. , Hence , the "CRYSTAL COLLECTOR" :) cuz you collect crystals .

 > Fixed the range of the "Number to Match"